paulakoppe/paulakoppe/README.md

 i'm:

-🌱 finishing my graduation in psychology <br>
-🔭 studying computer engineering and focusing on web development <br>
-🖥️ learning frontend development
+🔭 studying systems analysis and development with a focus on web development 🖥️ learning front and back-end development
+🌱 graduated in psychology

 how to contact me: